 The best way to ensure that those tin cans and salsa con queso jars are ready for recycling is to check with the guidelines of your local recycling facility.
 Instructions for removing labels, washing and separating items can differ depending where you live, so familiarizing yourself with your local program can save everyone a few headaches down the road.

-Using Earth911’s recycling search makes it a cinch to track down recycling locations in the United States, and you can also educate yourself
+If you have something that your local recycling provider doesn’t accept for recycling, Earth911’s recycling search makes it a cinch to track down recycling locations in the United States.

 Feature image courtesy of David Tames